Eirikslys/eirikslys/README.md

 - 👯 I’m looking to collaborate on fun and interesting projects built in Ruby on Rails
 - 🥅 2020 Goals: To land a role within the software engineering world
 - 📫 How to reach me: Connect with me on LinkedIn using the link below
-- ⚡ Fun fact: Before finding programming I took a masters degree in history
+- ⚡ Fun fact: Before finding programming I took a masters degree in history and worked as a carpenter

 ### Connect with me: